coffee2code/admin-expert-mode/readme.txt

     * Help text for search field
     * Help text for "Popular Tags"

+* Users - Your Profile
+    * Help text for "Biographical Info"
+    * Help text for "Sessions"

 * Tools
     * Description paragraphs for "Press This"